w3f/research/docs/Polkadot/overview/2-token-economics.md

 <img src="https://i.imgur.com/Kk1MLJH.png" class="token-eco-chart"/>

-Note, that the graph changes based on $\chi_{ideal}=0.5$.
+Note, that the curves shift based for other values of $\chi_{ideal}$.
 Different parameters can be applied following this link: https://www.desmos.com/calculator/2om7wkewhr

 ### Payment details